nathan-bottomley/eleventy-plugin-podcaster.com/content/docs/index.md

 After the _Enterprise-C_ emerges from a mysteriously swirly space anomaly, Joe and Nathan find themselves in an alternate timeline where _Star Trek: The Next Generation_ is dramatically and impractically lit, full of incident, and sceptical about the 1990s belief in the End of History. _Star Trek: Discovery_ Series 1 arrives nearly 30 years too early, in _Yesterday’s Enterprise_.
 ```

 But if you are developing your site locally, you can get **Podcaster** to work out this information for you when it builds your site.
-To make this happen, create an `episodeFiles` directory inside your Eleventy project's input directory and put all your audio files in it.
+To make this happen, create an `episode-files` directory inside your Eleventy project's input directory and put all your audio files in it.

-When you build your site locally, **Podcaster** will analyse each audio file in the `episodeFiles` directory to calculate its size and duration.
+When you build your site locally, **Podcaster** will analyse each audio file in the `episode-files` directory to calculate its size and duration.
 It will also work out which file belongs to each episode.
 It does this by checking every filename, assuming that the first free-standing number in the filename is the episode number (which you have already included in the template's filename or the template's front matter).

 ```plaintext
 USTP 12, Descent, Descent, Part II.mp3     # episodeNumber = 12